GetStream/stream-video-android/development.md

 * CallClient makes the API calls to the SFU on the edge
 * StreamVideoImpl.developmentMode determines if we should log an error or fail fast.
 Typically for development you want to fail fast and loud.
 For production you want to ignore most non-critical errors.
+* PersistentSocket is subclassed by CoordinatorSocket and SfuSocket.
+It keeps a websocket connection

 ### State management